APCSLowell/AsteroidsGame/README.md

 ==================
 In this assignment we will start to replicate the old video game Asteroids.
 You will write a program that has a space ship that can be controlled with the keyboard.
 You will need to write a `SpaceShip` class.
 Your `SpaceShip` class will extend the `Floater` class, an `abstract` class that represents all things that float in space.

 An `abstract` class is an "incomplete" class.
 It has `abstract` methods--incomplete methods that have no body.
-When your class extends an `abstract` class, you typcially write the methods that are needed to "complete" the class. _Note: To complete this assignment you will be writing two classes `SpaceShip` and `Star`.
+When your class extends an `abstract` class, you typically write the methods that are needed to "complete" the class. _Note: To complete this assignment you will be writing two classes `SpaceShip` and `Star`.
 Do not modify the `Floater` class._

 Suggested steps to complete this assignment
 -------------------------------------------